 This infection can be caused by anything that causes itchiness to the skin such as Fleas, ticks, bites, food allergies, environmental allergies, skin abrasion, poor grooming, over-scratching or biting due to stress or boredom.

-Hot Spots can form due to the affective skin being weakened and open to bacterial infection.
+Hot Spots can form due to the effective skin being weakened and open to bacterial infection.
 This infection will be present deep within the dog's skin and can be hard to see at first.

 Which Dogs are Most Affected by Hot Spots:

 Thick coated or long-haired breeds are among the most common dogs to develop Hot Spots, however under groomed dogs or dogs with dirty or matted coats are prone to developing the infection.
 In addition to this, if your dog swims a lot or is exposed to rain or extreme heat you should also be checking your dog regularly for Hot Spots.

 As with any infection, it needs to be treated straight away, to relieve your dog of any pain or itching, contact your vet immediately.
 They will most likely shave or clip the fur surrounding the infected area, clean it and apply the appropriate medications - these will contain something to kill the bacteria and to help with pain and inflammation.
 They may also supply antibiotics and put the dog on a dietary plan.
 Following an examination of your dog, they should hopefully identify what caused the initial reaction.